The Bachelor's study programme is characterized by a gradual transition from general to specific knowledge:

-The Master's study programme is modular.
-A module is a group of content and chronologically-coordinated individual subjects that forms a self-contained, testable study unit with credits.
+The Bachelor's programme is modular and is comprised of content and chronologically-coordinated individual subjects that forms a self-contained, testable study unit with credits.
 Each module is usually completed by a module exam.
-The Master's course of study is successfully completed by passing all module exams.
+By passing all module exams, the course of study is successfully completed.

 The individual subjects and modules are allocated credit points (CP).
 These are credit points which are obtained at the university by passing the relevant examinations.
 These are designed to ensure that the academic achievements of students at European universities are comparable.

-The Master's programme involves 120 credit points (CP) comprised of:
+The Bachelor's programme involves 180 credit points (CP) comprised of:

-- 29 CP for electives (without the case study, without the thesis)
+- 35 CP for electives (without the internship, without the thesis).

 These are the possible electives in detail:

-- Regarding foreign languages, English is the compulsory foreign language.
-Students from the 2nd semester must also take a second foreign language course, either French or Spanish.
-Prior knowledge of this foreign language is required.
-The selected second foreign language must be retained throughout the entire Master's programme.
+- Among the foreign languages, English is compulsory.
+Students must also take a second foreign language course, either French or Spanish.
+Prior knowledge of these foreign languages is required.
+The selected second foreign language must be retained throughout the entire Bachelor's programme.